The Fifth Step

 In all her years at A.A./N.A.
 Cara had known heroin junkies, crack heads, speed freaks, and even a few people who huffed paint and prided herself on the ability to recognize a person’s problem before they admitted it.
 So when Anna B. walked into Cara’s meeting last fall and announced she drank, she wanted to call bullshit.
 The rules and traditions of the meetings wouldn’t allow it.
 She felt that she of anyone should recognize the opiate addiction in Anna.
 Her weight loss; Cara was twenty pounds lighter when she was in the depths of her addiction.
 The rings under Anna’s eyes; Cara used to spend half the morning doctoring her eyes with coverup.
 The pale skin like butter stretched over too much bread; she knew with every ounce of her being that Anna was lying about her drinking.
 Her drug might not have been heroin, but Cara would have bet her breakfast biscuit it was a type of opiate.

 There is strength in numbers at an A.A. meeting.
 Anna gathered her strength while she listened to Monique the Xanax addict and my-name-is-Hector.
+For six months she had listened, but never shared.
+She felt as if tonight she was at a monumental turning point.
 She snuffed out a Benson Hedges Deluxe Ultra Light One-Twenty with a red heart-shaped heel and began, “Hello, my name is Anna B. and I have a drinking problem.
 I have been sober for almost 2 months.”
 A couple of people clapped, but she continued, “But I almost had a drink Monday night.”
 She closed her eyes and sucked her teeth as a little shudder rippled through her.

 “That metallic taste is still on my lips, a hint of burnt cinnamon still on my tongue.
 If my husband hadn’t found me in time I would have drank ‘til I passed out right there.
 It has been three days and I can still smell it in my hair, on my skin, everywhere.
 But every time I start to say I need a drink, I hear my husband’s voice.
 He drank with me years ago, but now he’s sober and I suffer.
 He says that drinking activates the reptilian part of the brain–the primal part–the animal part.
 But animals have not the power of human beings.
 We are one or the other.
 I have to be a human being powered by logic, reason and love.
 I have to hate drinking.
 I have to despise behaving like an animal.
 I have to give myself over because like the Big Book says, “Half steps avail us nothing.”